TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 Predefined categories
 ---------------------

+..  versionchanged:: 12.0
+    While the predefined categories still exist for backward compatibility reasons they are not used anymore by the TYPO3 Core except for "content".
+    It is suggested to use one or several :ref:`typoscript-syntax-constant-editor-keys-cat-custom-categories` for
+    each extension supplying categories.

 =========  ======================================================================
 Category   Description
 =========  ======================================================================
-basic      Constants of superior importance for the template.
+basic      Constants of superior importance for the TypoScript.
 This is typically
            dimensions, image files and enabling of various features.
 The most basic constants, which would almost always needed to be configured. menu       Menu setup.
 This includes font files, sizes, background images.